-It has been about a month since the last earnings report for Kansas City Southern (KSU).
-Shares have added about 1.8% in that time frame, outperforming the S&P 500.
+A month has gone by since the last earnings report for Kansas City Southern (KSU).
+Shares have added about 1.1% in that time frame, underperforming the S&P 500.

 Will the recent positive trend continue leading up to its next earnings release, or is Kansas City Southern due for a pullback?
-Before we dive into how investors and analysts have reacted as of late, let's take a quick look at its most recent earnings report in order to get a better handle on the important catalysts.
+Before we dive into how investors and analysts have reacted as of late, let's take a quick look at the most recent earnings report in order to get a better handle on the important drivers.

-Kansas City Southern Beats on Earnings & Revenues in Q2
+Kansas City Southern Misses on Earnings in Q3

-The Chemical & Petroleum segment generated revenues of $188.3 million, up 19% year over year.
-Volumes expanded 18% year over year.
-Revenues per carload also inched up 1% from the prior-year quarter.
+The Chemical & Petroleum segment generated revenues worth $204.1 million, up 6% year over year.
+While segmental volumes declined 5% year over year, revenues per carload improved 12% from the prior-year quarter’s level.

-Intermodal revenues were $92.6 million, down 1% year over year.
-While business volumes contracted 3%, revenues per carload increased 2% year over year.
+Intermodal revenues were $86.9 million, down 2% year over year.
+While business volumes declined 13% year over year, revenues per carload climbed 11% year over year.

-Revenues at the Automotive segment increased 5% year over year to $70.9 million.
-While business volumes were flat, revenues per carload climbed 5%, on a year-over-year basis.
+Revenues in the Automotive segment declined 17% year over year to $40.1 million.
+While business volumes plummeted 30%, revenues per carload increased 18% on a year-over-year basis.

 How Have Estimates Been Moving Since Then?

-Currently, Kansas City Southern has an average Growth Score of C, a grade with the same score on the momentum front.
-Following the exact same course, the stock was allocated a grade of C on the value side, putting it in the middle 20% for this investment strategy.
+Currently, Kansas City Southern has an average Growth Score of C, however its Momentum Score is doing a bit better with a B. However, the stock was allocated a grade of F on the value side, putting it in the lowest quintile for this investment strategy.

-Estimates have been broadly trending upward for the stock, and the magnitude of these revisions looks promising.
-Notably, Kansas City Southern has a Zacks Rank #3 (Hold).
-We expect an in-line return from the stock in the next few months.
+Estimates have been broadly trending downward for the stock, and the magnitude of this revision indicates a downward shift.
+It's no surprise Kansas City Southern has a Zacks Rank #5 (Strong Sell).
+We expect a below average return from the stock in the next few months.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report